-A month has gone by since the last earnings report for At Home Group (HOME).
-Shares have lost about 5.1% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for At Home Group (HOME).
+Shares have lost about 8.7% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is At Home Group due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed a downward trend in estimates revision.
-The consensus estimate has shifted -36.7% due to these changes.
+In the past month, investors have witnessed an upward trend in estimates revision.
+The consensus estimate has shifted 156.25% due to these changes.

-At this time, At Home Group has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+Currently, At Home Group has a great Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise At Home Group has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
+Notably, At Home Group has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report